 “He first produced microplastics to remove from the water and then extracted them using his method.
 Ten of the most common microplastics were used for the experiment.

 “Ferreira concluded that his extraction method would remove 85% to 92% of microplastics in samples.
 The next step would be to scale the project up to an industrial level, he said.”

 A visit to his local seaside area inspired the young scientist.
-And as result, he started to work on the project to reduce microplastics.
+And as result, he started to work on a project to reduce microplastics.

 Conclusion on how to reduce microplastics

-We can only do what is within our power to fight the problem of microplastics pollution in our oceans and waterways.
+We can only do what is within our power to fight the problem of microplastic pollution in our oceans and waterways.

 Obviously, we hope technological solutions like the one above are rolled out and actually work to reduce microplastics.
 But in the meantime, we need to make smart decisions.

 The first step is to reduce the plastics we use (e.g., say no to single-use plastics like straws, beads, containers etc.) to produce fewer microplastics.
 Only when the Government and businesses realise we do not want plastic everywhere will it reduce.

 Secondly, practise correct waste management and recycling.
 Put waste in the correct bin, do not illegally dump and maybe even get out and take part in an ocean clean-up day.
 Check out organisations like Cleanup for activities near you.